hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/290__Aditya_Kumar.md

-​​Logic of convenience.
+Logic of convenience.
 There is nothing like near or far in the tradition, which is why it is called a paramparA or sampradAya.
 The derivation of the words themselves say that it is the right version handed over.
-Your choosing far-from-tradition Modi, Dasgupta​, etc, over Prakashananda Sarasavati and Madhusudhana Sarasvati of the tradition shows that you yourself are being outside the tradition.
+Your choosing far-from-tradition Modi, Dasgupta, etc, over Prakashananda Sarasavati and Madhusudhana Sarasvati of the tradition shows that you yourself are being outside the tradition.
 It is as simple as that.
 The traditional approach is to show that the teaching is handed over.
 The formers' words mean nothing and let me warn you that your words too will mean nothing if you continue this untraditional approach.
 However, suit yourself, but refrain from commenting on the advaita teachers of the tradition.
 A : You have already admitted V Misra rejects EJV.
 So even from a traditional standpoint, there is reason to believe that DSV is alien to Shankara.
 Main reason is because, DSV is not explicitly propounded anywhere by anyone before Vidyaranya.
 However, PS and MS both explicitly state it.
 So the view that DSVada proposed by earlier Advaitins is simply an interpretation.
 In doing so, we have to compromise heavily.
 One small instance is Tat Tvam Asi as already discussed.Another thing we can notice is that, earlier Advaitins had Shankara's works as their subject matter.
 But MS decides to pick Nyayamruta as his main subject matter in his flagship Advaitasiddhi.
 Madhwa's proponents are realists.
 But instead of saying - we have fundamental difference because we consider the world as Anirvachaniya, what was the need to give Nyayamruta legitimacy by claiming to object it.
 In doing so, MS essentially might have revived the almost dead Madhwa's school (specially after the fame of Vidyaranya).
 Please note that I am not attacking anyone personally even passively.